 Learning and behaviour expectations

 A large part of your child’s learning this year will be focused on resilience and independence.
 I will support your child in gradually taking more responsibility for their own learning, understanding how they learn best and how they can help themselves when they come up against challenges.
-Developing this independence can also be helped by the children taking more responsibility for their own personal belongings - Mrs Norman and I will support them in doing so.
+Developing this independence can also be helped by the children taking more responsibility for their own personal belongings - Mrs Weller and I will support them in doing so.

 The children have talked about school rules and have also helped draw up class rules.
-Mrs Norman and I set out our expectations very clearly so the children are aware of what we ask of them in terms of behaviour.
+Mrs Weller and I set out our expectations very clearly so the children are aware of what we ask of them in terms of behaviour.

 Rewards and sanctions